Design & Verification Engineer

 • Phases enable better communication and collaboration among team members

-Q19. use uart protocol to solve a problem?
+Q. How can the UART protocol be used to solve a problem?

 Ans.